flyingrhinonz/nccm/README.md

 Command line arguments
 ----------------------

+* Supply initial filtering text.
+Examples:
+      `nccm abc xyz`
+      `nccm -d ab cd ef`
+    If there is only one match - nccm will connect to it immediately.

-* -h  or --help
+* -h  or --help :
     Display the help message.

-* -d  or --debug
+* -d  or --debug :
     Force debug verbosity logging, ignoring any other logging settings everywhere else.

-* -f FILTER or --filter=FILTER
-    Supply initial filtering text.
-Example:
-      `-f 'abc xyz'`
-      `--filter="abc xyz"`
-    If there is only one match - connect to it immediately.

-* -m  or --manpage
+* -m  or --man :
     Display the man page.